scipy-conference/scipy_proceedings/papers/henry_schreiner/henry_schreiner.rst

 bindings were removed, Boost::Histogram was accepted into the Boost libraries, and work began on ``boost-histogram``.
-The IRIS-HEP grant had just started, which was providing funding for several developers to work on Scikit-HEP projects such as this.
+The IRIS-HEP grant had just started, which was providing funding for several developers to work on Scikit-HEP project packages such as this one.

-There were already a variety of attempts at histogram libraries, but none of them filled the requirements of HEP physicists, and most of them were not easy to install or use.
+There were already a variety of attempts at histogram libraries, but none of them filled the requirements of HEP physicists fully, and most of them were not easy to install or use.
 Any new attempt here would have to be clearly better than the existing collection of diverse attempts (see Fig :ref:`fig-github-histogram`).
 The development of a library with compiled